AnthonyAndroulakis/BiologicalMotion/README.md

 The models have already been placed in their respective folders.

-## How to generate Biological Motion txt files (~1 minute for a 4 second long video file):
+## How to generate Biological Motion txt files (~1 minute converting time for a 30 second long video file):
 1) place your video in the outputs folder
 2) `python3 -c "import vid2txt; vid2txt.main('filename.mp4')"` where filename is your video file name
 3) the json output from videopose will be located in the jsonoutput folder (folder created automatically)